dyamon/backupbox/README.md

 The entire project is built around the following workflow.
 Since the final product needs to be **simple**, the entire backup process should be straightforward.
-Options, customization and branches in the workflow should be avoided as much as possible.
+Options, customization and branches in the workflow have been avoided as much as possible.

 1. Power on the RPi
 1. Connect external microSD card